dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 A constructor is always called with the new operator.

-C++ Note

-Constructors work the same way in Java as they do in C++.
+C++ Note: Constructors work the same way in Java as they do in C++.
 Keep in mind, however, that all Java objects are constructed on the heap and that a constructor must be combined with new.
 It is a common error of C++ programmers to forget the new operator:

 Click here to view code image